About Women’s Empowerment and Gender Equity

 - are interested in gender equity, women’s empowerment, and social justice

 - are seeking a unique and friendly community – winner of the PACURH 2014 Community of the Year award!

 Program + Learning Outcomes

-By participating in Harstad Women’s Empowerment and Gender Equity, residents will:
+By participating in Harstad Women’s Empowerment and Gender Equity, students will: